-Random forest also gives you a good feature that can be used to compute less important and most important features.
-Sklean has given you an extra feature with the model that can show you the contribution of each individual feature in prediction.
+The random forest also gives you a good feature that can be used to compute less important and most important features.
+Sklearn has given you an extra feature with the model that can show you the contribution of each individual feature in prediction.
 It automatically calculates the appropriate score of independent attributes in the training part.
 And then it is scaled down so that the sum of all the scores comes out to be 1.

 The score will help you to decide the importance of independent features and then you can drop the features that have least importance while building the model.

-There are many different applications where random forest is used and gives good reliable results that include e-commerce, banking, medicine, etc. Few of the examples are discussed below:
+There are many different applications where a random forest is used and gives good reliable results that include e-commerce, banking, medicine, etc. A few of the examples are discussed below:

-In stock market random forest algorithm can be used to check about the stock trends and contemplate loss and profit
+In the stock market, a random forest algorithm can be used to check about the stock trends and contemplate loss and profit

 Calculations of the correct mixture of compounds in medicine or whether identifying any sort of disease using the patient's medical records.